hossainzarif/windows-file-cleaner-with-extension/README.md

 # windows-file-cleaner-with-extension
-,py file to delete certain types of file.
+py file to delete certain types of file.
 I made this small py file to delete certain unnecessary file types because it was becoming a hassle to click one by one and then delete.

 **Instructions**